 - 1.1 Findings.
-The SUSANVILLE INDIAN RANCHERIA CALIFORNIA ("Tribe" or "Tribal") finds that: - 1.1.1 A certain document, three copies of which are on file in the office of the Tribal Secretary, being marked and designated as the Food Code, 1999 Recommendations of the United States Public Health Service/Food and Drug Administration as published by the U.S. Department of Health and Human Services, Public Health Service, Food and Drug Administration be, and is hereby adopted as, the Food Code of the Tribe, located in the State of California; for regulating the design, construction, management and operation of food establishments, and providing for plans submission and approval and the issuance of permits and collection of fees therefore. - 1.2 Insertions and Changes.
-That the following provisions are hereby revised as follows: - Paragraph 8-811.10(B) Insert (as provided by California law) Paragraph 8-813.10(B) Insert (as provided by California law) Subparagraph 8-811.10(B)(2) Insert (as provided by California law) - 1.3 Inconsistent Codes Repealed.
-All articles, titles, chapters, or other codes or portions thereof, in conflict herewith are hereby repealed in that respect only. - 1.4 Certification of Adoption and Publishing.
+The BUENA VISTA RANCHERIA OF ME-WUK INDIANS ("Tribe" or "Tribal") Tribal Council on behalf of the Tribe finds that: - 1.1.1 A certain document, three copies of which are on file in the office of the Tribal Secretary, being marked and designated as the Food Code, 1999 Recommendations of the United States Public Health Service/Food and Drug Administration as published by the U.S. Department of Health and Human Services, Public Health Service, Food and Drug Administration be, and is hereby adopted as, the Food Code of the Tribe, located in the State of California; for regulating the design, construction, management and operation of food establishments, and providing for plans submission and approval and the issuance of permits and collection of fees therefore. - 1.2 Insertions and Changes.
+That the following provisions are hereby revised as follows:

+Paragraph 8-811.10(B) Insert (as provided by California law) Paragraph 8-813.10(B) Insert (as provided by California law) Subparagraph 8-811.10(B)(2) Insert (as provided by California law)

+- 1.3 Inconsistent Codes Repealed.
+All other codes or portions of codes in conflict herewith are hereby repealed in that respect only. - 1.4 Certification of Adoption and Publishing.
 The Tribal Secretary shall certify the adoption of this Tribal Ordinance and cause the same to be published as required by law.